xrdocs/application-hosting/_blogs/2016-07-12-building-an-ios-xrv-linux-kernel-vagrant-virtualbox.md

 For tutorials on some of the cool things you can do with this box see: [https://xrdocs.github.io/application-hosting/tutorials/](https://xrdocs.github.io/application-hosting/tutorials/)

 ## Cisco has open-sourced the tooling
-Finally for this blog anyway, we have open-sourced the code to build the Vagrant VirtualBox from an IOS XR ISO.
+Finally as was the purpose of this blog, we have open-sourced the code to build the Vagrant VirtualBox from an IOS XR ISO.

 [https://github.com/ios-xr/iosxrv-x64-vbox](https://github.com/ios-xr/iosxrv-x64-vbox)